SanjishMaharjan/defacelab1/README.md

-# defacelab1
+# defacelab

-A new Flutter project.
+A Major project on Deepfake Detection uisng Transformer model.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application for front-end.

 A few resources to get you started if this is your first Flutter project: